 Omega-3 Fatty Acids

 Omega-3s are an essential part of our diet that helps combat a wide range of diseases.
 While Omega-3s typically get a lot of credit for reducing the risk of heart disease and cardiovascular illnesses, they can also help reduce the symptoms of arthritis.
-A diet rich in Omega-3 fatty acids can improve joint health, which will ultimately reduce pain and inflammation.
+A diet rich in Omega-3 fatty acids can improve joint health, which will ultimately reduce arthritis pain and inflammation.

 You can find numerous chews and tablets that are rich in Omega-3s.
 Our Advanced Mobility Support Chews contain wild Alaskan salmon oil which delivers essential fatty acids to your dog, helping to ease swelling and inflammation.